 When it comes to planning for homeschool, I am a little different from most others.
 I have made a decision to NOT plan out more than a whole month or more of homeschool lessons.
-There are a lot of pros and cons of this and I want to share with you why we picked what we picked.
+There are a lot of pros and cons of this and I want to share with you why we plan our homeschool schedule this way.

-My first year of homeschooling I went all out.
+In my first year of homeschooling, I went all out.
 I planned the full year for both of the boys.
-I spent a lot of time planning, checking on ideas and planning some more.
+I spent a lot of time planning, checking on ideas, and planning some more.
 When I was finally ready to go, I hit a roadblock the first week!

 So, what do I do now?
 I plan bi-weekly!
 Yes, I may set yearly goals as to what I want to finish each year, but I only lesson plan twice a month.
 This gives me leeway.
 This gives me a chance to see what the kids are learning, and what they need more time working on.
 With this information, I am able to better plan their learning!

-Since we school year-round, I am not worried about a true “schedule”.
+Since we school year-round, I am not worried about a true “homeschool schedule”.
 I like being able to see what the kids need and working with them.
 Since I have our goals lined up for the whole year, I know where I want to be at a certain time, but I don’t have any set deadlines.
-This gives me the lee-way to slow things down when we need to, or skip something altogether when we already know it.
+This gives me the lee-way to slow things down when we need to or skip something altogether when we already know it.

 Now, some would say that you just work through it, oh well, they will adjust.
 That is not me.
 I am one to find what works for my kids and make that happen.
 So when I find out something isn’t going to work, I don’t want to have to re-do all that I have done.
 How do I prevent this?
 Well, I just plan two weeks at a time.
 I can change what needs changing and keep what needs keeping without wasting all my time.